During the COVID-19 pandemic, refer to the Benefits Updates webpage for relevant information.

 - Faculty and staff may elect this benefit within 31 days of hire date, during the Annual Open Enrollment period, or if there is a qualifying life event.

 - Participants have until March 31 each year to submit claims for eligible expenses incurred during the prior calendar year.
+Due to COVID-19, the deadline to file for reimbursement for 2019 expenses has been extended to June 1, 2020.

 - To continue contributing to the DFSA from one calendar year to the next, a new election must be made during the Annual Benefit Open Enrollment; elections will not carry over from year-to-year.